Konamiman/Z280TechnicalManual/9-On-Chip_Peripherals.md

 _Figure 9-15.
 Transmitter Control/Status Register_

 <br/>

+**Transmitter Buffer Empty (BE).** This status bit is automatically set to 1 whenever the Transmit Data register becomes empty and cleared to 0 whenever a character is loaded into the Transmit Data register.
+The BE bit is controlled by the UART circuitry; it can be read via an I/O read but is unaffected by an I/O write to this register.
+A reset loads a 1 into this bit.

 **Value (VAL).** This bit determines the value of the bits transmitted by the UART when the FRC bit is set to 1 and "dummy" characters are loaded into the Transmit Data register.
 When the VAL bit is set to 1, a mark character (all 1s) is transmitted; when the VAL bit is cleared to 0, a break character (all 0s) is transmitted.